ohinai/mimpy/docs/intro.rst

 ============

-Mimpy solves equations like the diffusion problem:
+Mimpy solves the diffusion problem:

 .. math::
      \begin{align}
      - \nabla \cdot K \nabla p = f
      \end{align}

 using the Mimetic Finite Difference (MFD) method [BLS2005]_.
+The diffusion equation is often referred to a "kernel" problem for many more complex sets of equations.
+An example of such equations are the ones related to porous media flows.

-MFD, like many other discretization_ methods, requires the construction of a mesh.
-However, unlike most methods that require a specific kind of mesh (like tetrahedra or hexahedra), the MFD method accepts general polyhedral elements.
-This means that it can naturally solve using traditional meshes like tetrahedra, hexahedra and Voronoi:
+The MFD method, like many other discretization_ methods, requires the construction of a mesh.
+However, unlike most conventional methods that are restricted to a specific kind of element, the MFD method accepts a wide range of general polyhedral elements.
+This means that it can naturally solve for all kinds of conventional meshes such as tetrahedra, hexahedra and Voronoi:

 .. image:: three_solutions.png

 and many more.
 This feature is uselful since:

 - Users don't always have control over the mesh they use.
-- The element flexibility allows for  modeling complex features such as fractures.
 - It allows model developers to debug their models on simple rectangular meshes first, and then move on to more complex geometries.
+- You can mix and match meshes.
+For example, solving one part of the domain with rectangles and the other with triangles.
-- Polyhedral elements make for a natural way to resolve local grid refinements.
+- Polyhedral elements naturally allow for local grid refinement (adaptivity).

-The diffusion equation is often referred to a "kernel" problem for many more complex sets of equations.
-An example of such equations are the ones related to porous media flows.
+Mimpy is designed for simple and intuitive use.
+Meshes can be constructed using built-in routines or loaded from popular mesh files.
+Boundary faces can be identified and solved for using a simple boundary marker construct.

-For more information on the software, check out the :ref:`codeoverview`.
+For more information on the software, check out the :ref:`code overview <codeoverview>`.

+For porous media model examples, see  :ref:`gallery of examples <examplegallery>` and :ref:`model classes <modelmodule>`.

 .. _discretization: http://en.wikipedia.org/wiki/Numerical_partial_differential_equations